-My research concerns land tenure and land use on Indigenous territories, with a particular focus on the laws by which Indigenous people managed their lands, and how empires and nation-states opposed and undermined these practices.
-In particular, I work on the history of land management and colonialism in Kahnawà:ke in collaboration with Mohawk experts.
+My research concerns land tenure and land use on Indigenous territories, with a focus on the laws by which Indigenous people managed their lands, and how empires and nation-states opposed and undermined these practices.
+In particular, I study the history of land management and colonialism in Kahnawà:ke in collaboration with Mohawk experts.
 I work with archival sources such as historical survey data and maps, and use digital tools to visualize and analyze these data.
 My work contextualizes current legislative efforts to privatize reserve lands and to terminate Indigenous land rights within the larger history of Canadian and U.S. endeavors to break up Indigenous communities and lands, as well as Indigenous peoples’ own dedication to the maintenance, growth, and flourishing of their communities and lands.